google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/js-execution.markdown

     - Identify specific functions that the V8 engine can't optimize and why as a next step to making these functions better.
 remember:
   absolute-times:
-    - Click the **Percentage** button to view absolute times.
+    - Click the <strong>Percentage</strong> button to view absolute times.
   closing-order:
     - Multiple CPU profiles can operate at once and you aren't required to close them out in creation order.
   high-resolution:
-    - For increased accuracy, enable **High resolution CPU profiling** in the DevTools flame-chart under Profiling.
+    - For increased accuracy, enable <strong>High resolution CPU profiling</strong> in the DevTools flame-chart under Profiling.
 When enabled, you can zoom into the graph to view it by a tenth of a millisecond.
 ---
 {% wrap content %}

+{% include modules/takeaway.liquid list=page.key-takeaways.javascript-performance %}

+## Visualize JavaScript performance in a CPU profile

 If you’re noticing jank in your JavaScript, collect a JavaScript CPU profile.
 CPU profiles show where execution time is spent in your page’s functions.

 The sidebar on the left lists your recorded profiles, the tree view on the right shows the information gathered for the selected profile:

 ![Sample CPU profile](imgs/cpu-profile.png)

-Identifying expensive functions is just the first step.
-The next step is to understand why they are expensive, and learn how to speed them up.
-[Performance Tips for JavaScript in V8](http://www.html5rocks.com/en/tutorials/speed/v8/) provides a high-level overview of how the V8 works and simple examples on how to write JavaScript that the V8 engine is better able to optimize.

-{% include modules/takeaway.liquid list=page.key-takeaways.javascript-performance %}

-## How to use the CPU profiler
+### How to use the CPU profiler

 First verify the CPU profiler is enabled: